Undergrad Coaches & English 402

 What is English 402 all about?

-English 402 invites a small group of students (20 or fewer) to learn about writing center and composition theory, practice skills for supporting writers as peer writing coaches, and examine their own writing styles and histories.
-Students who do well in the class will be qualified to apply to serve as coaches in the UNC Writing Center.
+English 402 invites a small group of students (25 or fewer) to learn about writing center and composition theory, examine their own writing histories and processes, develop advanced academic writing skills, and practice skills for supporting writers as peer writing coaches.

 What are the major assignments?

 What will happen during class?

 Classes will be a mix of discussion and activities.
-Activities will include things like practicing active listening skills, trying out strategies for various stages of the writing process (like brainstorming and proofreading), watching videos, and visiting the library to learn about using databases for your research project.
+Activities will include things like practicing active listening skills, trying out strategies for various stages of the writing process (like brainstorming and proofreading), analyzing academic writing samples, watching videos, and visiting the library to learn advanced database search techniques for your research project.

 Who might benefit from taking English 402?

 English 402 will be useful for aspiring peer coaches, teachers, and writers.
 The one-on-one teaching skills you will learn about and practice may also be useful to students who are interested in advising, mentoring, or counseling.
 Note that there will be an emphasis on academic writing, though learning about the writing process will also be helpful for creative writers.

 Who are the instructors?

 English 402 will be taught by Dr. Gigi Taylor, a Writing Center staff member, with occasional guest speakers.
 The instructors have taught composition in the English department, as well as other classes.